Table of Contents

 - Skin sores and ulcers that mainly arise due to peripheral vessel damage by autoimmune processes.

 The five-year survival rate for NSIP ranges from 86–92% for the fibrosing type and up to 100% for the cellular intervention due to its good response to treatment.
-Moreover, NSIP has a better prognosis than UIP.

-Median survival of systemic sclerosis with lung involvement is 6–8 years.
+The median survival of systemic sclerosis with lung involvement is 6–8 years.